Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Availability_Cores/Deep_Dive_Availability_Cores_Slides.md

 - How do cores map parachain leases and claims to validator subsets?
 - How do cores gate each step of the parachains protocol?
 - What advantages do cores give us now?
-- What roadmap items do cores accomodate?
+- What roadmap items do cores accommodate?

 </pba-flex>